visit to HPU

 - State funding is pending upon verification of a student’s residency and level of minimum enrollment, if these are not met then State funding cannot be awarded.
 Residency is determined by the State of North Carolina.
 Students must complete the Residency Determination online at ncresidency.cfnc.org/residencyInfo/home to be eligible.

-- Financial aid funds will not officially post to the student’s account until after the drop/add period and final enrollment has established.
+- Financial aid funds will not officially post to the student’s account until after the drop/add period and final enrollment has been established.

 - Please note that if your aid package includes a work study award, that the funds from this program do not directly go to your account.
 Students earn the funding from the work study program on a bi-weekly basis and can apply their checks to their account but are not required to do so.